-Over the last two decades, whenever I have mentored my students and junior colleagues, I have tried to imbibe them with this philosophy – whenever you give a choice to a patient or family, think what you would do in their place – and guide them accordingly.
+Over the last fifteen years, whenever I have mentored my students and junior colleagues, I have tried to imbibe them with this philosophy – whenever you give a choice to a patient or family, think what you would do in their place – and guide them accordingly.

 So when someone asks me “What should I do?”, I put myself in their shoes, think hard, and tell them “If I were you, this is what I would do – ”